Drugs and DUI

 There is a lengthy list of drugs that are defined by Florida statutes that are considered controlled substances.
 The drugs contained in these Florida statutes consist of both street drugs (i.e. cocaine, heroin, etc.) and prescription medications that are prescribed by doctors (i.e. oxycodone, Xanax, etc.)

 Can you be arrested for a DUI from taking a prescription form a doctor?

 Yes.
-Even if you are taking a medicine as properly prescribed by your doctor you can still be arrested and charged with a DUI.
-Additionally, if you abuse a prescription medication that is properly prescribed by a doctor you can be arrested and charged with a DUI.
-The law does not distinguish or differentiated between these two scenarios.
+Even if you are taking a medicine as properly prescribed by your doctor, you can still be arrested and charged with a DUI.
+Additionally, if you abuse a prescription medication that is properly prescribed by a doctor, you can be arrested and charged with a DUI.
+The law does not distinguish or differentiate between these two scenarios.

 Is it a defense to a DUI if I had a valid prescription for the drugs found in my system?